greysweater42/cookbook/content/shiny.md

 * Disadvantages:

-    * scalability;
+    * weak scalability;

-    * performance;
+    * poor performance;

     * in order to make the application work the way you want to, you have to involve javascript, html and css.
 This may be cumbersome, as the documentation is not very helpful;

     * shiny is a nieche framework, so it's community is little.
 Stackoverflow disappoints annoyingly often;

     * lack of a good book/tutorial.
-RStudio articles are not structured and I've spent hard time finding a learning path.
+RStudio articles are not structured and I've spent hard time finding a passable learning path.

-Concluding, I've got mixed feelings about `shiny`.
-As a data scientist, maybe you should concentrate on fitting models and wrangling data instead of preparing a bright and shiny front-end.
+I've got mixed feelings about `shiny`.
+As a data scientist, maybe you should consider concentrating on fitting models and wrangling data instead of preparing shiny front-ends.

 ## 2. A "Hello World" example: